codeyuri/flickme-backend-API/README.md

 > put cloned frontend repo or folder inside the root folder of the backend/server

-> npm-install ( to install modules for backend )
+> npm-install ( both backend and frontend to install modules )

-> npm run client-install ( to install modules for frontend )

 > create an index for the messages table for the database using indexCreate('date) command for rethink

+> don't forget about the env file for local testing

 > npm start